ssg-research/Falseclaims/README.md

 python attack.py --c configs/imagenet/train/resnet.yaml
 ```

-#### To generat false claims with the same structure and different data
+#### To generat false claims with different structures and the same data

 For CIFAR-10
 ```